mwiatrzyk/mockify/docs/source/index.rst

       action that is executed on every mock call
     * Can pass all arguments to actions, so you are able to do basically anything when the mock is called

-Why don't you give it a try then? :-)

 User's Guide
 ------------